£11,000 Compensation For Slip Trip Claim Against The Council

 The council then denied liability stating that under the relevant legislation the highways agency was responsible for the area the accident happened.
 They also noted that they carried the required four inspections per year and that in the previous drive-by inspection the defect was not visible.
 They also supplied records of this.

 Supporting evidence was sent by the claimants’ solicitors and they demonstrated that a pothole of this size would not have opened in the relatively short time (9 weeks) between the previous inspection and the accident.
 Eventually, the claim was disclosed in full to the council.
 A council compensation payout of £9,000 was offered.
-Though advised to take the offer the claimant declined it and sent a counter offer of £15,000.
+Though advised to take the offer the claimant declined it and sent a counteroffer of £15,000.
 Following a series of negotiations between the two parties, a compensation settlement of £11,000 was agreed by both parties.

 Pedestrians can be injured in a variety of ways.
 As well as falling over due to defective pavements, pedestrians can also be injured due to themselves, other pedestrians and even road users disobeying traffic signs and signals.
 Other common causes of these accidents can include failing to follow the correct process when crossing the road and disregarding traffic or weather conditions.

 If you have had a slip, trip or fall when on the pavement and suffered an injury, as a result, talk to Legal Expert today.
-We can help you to claim the compensation you are entitled to on a no win no fee basis.
+We can help you to claim the compensation you are entitled to on a No Win No Fee basis.
 This means that you won’t have to pay any upfront or ongoing fees and will have nothing to pay if you lose your case.
 If you win, our fee will be included as part of the claim.

 Contact Legal Expert today and start your compensation for slip trip claim against the council case.
 You can contact Legal Expert by calling 0800 073 8804 and discussing your case.
 You can also detail your case in an email to our experts, or use our online chat feature.
 Find out the average payout for a slip and fall UK claim by talking to us today.

-Slip, Trip or Fall Solicitors
+- Slip, Trip or Fall Solicitors

 Find out more information on the average compensation for slip and fall accidents with our fall compensation calculator.

-How Much Compensation For slip Trip Claim
+- How Much Compensation For slip Trip Claim

 How much compensation can you get for a slip, trip or fall claim?
 Find out more information with Legal Expert.

-How To Make A Claim Against The Council
+- How To Make A Claim Against The Council

-How much compensation can you claim from the council.
+How much compensation you can claim from the council.